 According to the National Safety Council, the odds of dying in an auto accident are 1 in 114.
-This is a frightening number considering how frequent we see accidents happen on the roads.
-Auto accidents are unfortunate events that no-one wants to be involved in.
+This is a frightening number considering how frequently we see accidents happen on the roads.
+Auto accidents are unfortunate events that no one wants to be involved in.

 The best way to prevent auto accidents is to drive defensively.
 This means you should avoid distractions, stay alert, look down the road, avoid following too close, and anticipate other drivers’ actions.
 Although you can do everything right, you still may find yourself involved in an accident at one point in your life.
 Therefore, it is vital to be prepared for how you should react, what you should do and not do following an accident.

 Taking Proactive Steps in Case an Accident Occurs

 One of the best ways to minimize the impact of an accident is to be prepared for the accident prior to it taking place.
 Some steps to take include:

 - Items such as medical information, driver’s license, insurance, and vehicle registration should be up to date and readily accessible.

 - Remove or properly secure loose items in your vehicle to prevent the possibility of them flying around during impact.

 - Keep your cell phone charged and readily available to dial 911 and to take photos of the scene.

 - Consider keeping a first aid kit and emergency seat belt cutter/window breaker tool in your vehicle.

 - Maintain paper, pens, or pencils in your vehicle to document other vehicle and witness information.